 One-quarter of Medicare beneficiaries 65 and over had diabetes in 2003, up from 15% in 1994.
 The death rate for patients diagnosed with diabetes declined 8.3% over the period when compared with those who were not diagnosed with the disease.
 Most patients with diabetes experienced at least one complication within six years of diagnosis; for example, almost half had congestive heart failure.

 “For Medicare, the message is that the increased burden of diabetes will contribute to increased budgetary pressures in the future,” the authors said.

 The Mississippi Hospital Association's Press Room offers MHA and Mississippi news in addition to health care news we think may be of interest to health care reporters.
 If you wish to receive email updates, subscribe below.
-If you need further assistance, contact Shawn Rossi at (800) 289-8884, (601) 368-3237 or email@example.com.
+If you need further assistance, contact Ayanna Bloom at (800) 289-8884, (601) 368-3263 or firstname.lastname@example.org.